 Providing good communication on the agency’s use of drones in terms of time, date, area and intended purpose can assist in minimising the capture of incidental personal information.

-In order for collection to be lawful, it must be done in accordance with the law.
+For collection to be lawful, it must be done in accordance with the law.
 Agencies may need to seek legal advice on applicable laws when using a drone.
 For example, an agency may need to comply with:

 A community engagement strategy can assist agencies to make well-informed decisions.
 It is a practical tool that assists in identifying affected stakeholders, what aspects can be influenced by stakeholders, and how the agency can best meet stakeholders’ communication needs.